zhiyi456/All-In-One/Database_Stuff/DatabaseReadMe.txt

 4. Import Create_LJPS_Data.sql

-5. If you need more data, just add to Import_LMS_Data.sql then re-import Import_LMS_Data.sql
+5. If you need more data, just add to Create_LJPS_Data.sql then re-import Create_LJPS_Data.sql